robinrendle/robinrendle.com/newsletter/what-makes-a-website-cool.md

 I couldn’t agree more since my tabs have been full of funky URLs lately, like the [Judd Foundation Library](https://library.juddfoundation.org/) which—brace yourself—is marvelously web two-point-oh-ey.
 It’s a website where you can zoom around the library like a ghost.
 Make sure to scroll down a bit that page and you can select a set of bookshelves to examine, zoom in, and from there you can tap a book on the shelf and see more info about it.

 Isn’t this incredible?
 I can’t help but look at websites like this and think “Ah, yes.
 This is really what the web is for.”
-This is the web at it’s very best; the web as a liberator for information, the web as a fountain of knowledge and wisdom and kindness.
+This is the web at its very best; the web as a liberator for information, the web as a fountain of knowledge and wisdom and kindness.

 The web is just so cool!